| Home Page | Archives |

 Oviduct Prolapse

 A number of people have contacted us recently with egg-laying concerns.
 There is not a lot of information available regarding these serious medical issues, so we’ve decided to compile what we know for everyone.
-This compilation is gathered actual first hand experiences, online research and from conversations with multiple certified vets.
+This compilation is gathered actual first hand experiences and from conversations and multiple certified vets.
 Thank you to everyone who helped us gather so much information so quickly, so that we could share it with others.
 We wish you and your flocks well through your recoveries. -- Kimberly Link

 Sometimes when a hen is laying her egg, her oviduct (internal egg laying tube) comes outside of her body.
+This can range from the tip just poking out to the entire oviduct falling out.
 Immediate vet care is needed when this happens.
 Remove the hen from the company of other ducks to avoid them injuring the oviduct.
 Do not attempt to push the tube back into their body yourself.
 Keep the oviduct clean and moist until you get to the vet.
 A small amount of KY Jelly is a good item to have in your waterfowl medicine cabinet.
 It can be placed on the protruding tissue to keep it moist.
 Sprinkle sugar on the oviduct to take down the swelling.
 This helps the vet when it's time for them to push the organ back in.
 Wrap your duck in a towel to prevent your hen from poking at her own injury.

 Your hen will need surgery to stitch the oviduct back into place.
 Sutures need to be tight enough to hold the oviduct in place, but they should in no way prevent normal egg-laying.
 The egg must be able to pass through the oviduct normally.